 This happens when part of the umbilical cord protrudes outside the open cervix during labor.
 Its premature exit increases the risk of getting the cord wrapped around the baby and constricting oxygen supply.

-A mother from Iloilo named Barbara* confides in theAsianparent Philippines that she experienced this at a lying-in clinic where she had gone into labor.
+A mother from Iloilo named Barbara* confides in theAsianparent Philippines that she experienced this at a lying-in clinic where she had gone into labour.
 Due to complications, she was rushed to the nearest tertiary hospital.
-When they got there, however, her perfectly healthy baby had developed cerebral palsy, which is a long-term cognitive disorder, due to the lack of oxygen supply to her baby's brain.
+When they got there, however, her perfectly healthy baby had developed cerebral palsy.
+This is a long-term cognitive disorder that was caused by the lack of oxygen supply to her baby’s brain.